Motor neuron diseases: Lower and upper motor neuron findings

 Motor neuron diseases are on a spectrum in terms of upper and lower motor neuron involvement.
 Some have just lower or upper motor neuron findings, while others have a mix of both.
 Lower motor neuron (LMN) findings include muscle atrophy and fasciculations, and upper motor neuron (UMN) findings include hyperreflexia, spasticity, muscle spasm, and abnormal reflexes.

 Pure upper motor neuron diseases, or those with just UMN findings, include PLS.

 Pure lower motor neuron diseases, or those with just LMN findings, include PMA.

 Motor neuron diseases with both UMN and LMN findings include both familial and sporadic ALS.

 Causes

 Most cases are sporadic and their causes are usually not known.
 It is thought that environmental, toxic, viral, or genetic factors may be involved.

 DNA damage

-TARDBP (TAR DNA-binding protein 43), also referred to as TDP-43, is a critical component of the non-homologous end joining (NHEJ) enzymatic pathway that repairs DNA double-strand breaks in pluripotent stem cell-derived motor neurons.
+TAR DNA-binding protein 43 (TDP-43), is a critical component of the non-homologous end joining (NHEJ) enzymatic pathway that repairs DNA double-strand breaks in pluripotent stem cell-derived motor neurons.
 TDP-43 is rapidly recruited to double-strand breaks where it acts as a scaffold for the recruitment of the XRCC4-DNA ligase protein complex that then acts to repair double-strand breaks.
 About 95% of ALS patients have abnormalities in the nucleus-cytoplasmic localization in spinal motor neurons of TDP43.
 In TDP-43 depleted human neural stem cell-derived motor neurons, as well as in sporadic ALS patients' spinal cord specimens there is significant double-strand break accumulation and reduced levels of NHEJ.